An In-depth Comparison Between A Kimono And A Yukata In Traditional Japanese Clothing

 Design and Color

-Kimonos are usually worn during formal occasions.
+Kimonos are usually worn on formal occasions.
 Therefore, they may have grandeur designs and luxurious subtleties.
 Yukatas are more casual, and therefore people have been experimenting with bright and bold colors to come up with new designs.
 Yukatas also allow for unusual patterns and various accessories that you cannot wear with a kimono.

 Shoes